 - Dr. Paulette Curtis

-Students had a personalized tour of the Capitol, attended lectures at Georgetown University, and learned about the gentrification of predominantly African American U Street.
-They also visited the AnBryce Foundation headquarters in McLean, VA.
+Students take a personalized tour of the Capitol, attend lectures at Georgetown University, and learn about the gentrification of predominantly African American U Street.
+They also visit the AnBryce Foundation headquarters in McLean, VA.